aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/01-browser-application.md

 - **When did it start?** Asked user when the issue started
 - **What impact does it have?** Medium — one browser-based work application affected; other applications appear to work normally.

+**Possible causes:**

+- Browser-related loading issue
+- Browser cache issue
-The support check focused on separating a browser/application loading issue from a wider device or internet access problem.
+- Wider device or internet access problem

+**Root cause:**
+The browser-based application did not load correctly because of a browser-related loading/cache issue.

 ---

-## Troubleshooting Steps
+## 3. Troubleshooting Steps

 The following steps were documented in the ticket notes: